leshchukandrej/SafetyQueueRunner/README.md

 # SafetyQueueRunner

 This class is used for controlling queue execution.
-In case if you want to enqueue job later or in case you want to enqueue it safely, use this class.
+In case if you want to enqueue job later or to enqueue it safely, use this class.

 Samples of using this class contains in SafetyQueueRunnerTest class.